 Bone densitometry: A test similar to an X-ray that checks the strength (density) of your bones.
 It helps to check for osteoporosis.

 Interventional cardiology: A technique that creates a continuous X-ray image (almost like a movie) of your heart or the blood vessels around it.
-It helps guide doctors during procedures like angioplasty and stenting.
+A cardiac interventional radiographer helps guide doctors during procedures like angioplasty and stenting.

 No matter what type of radiographer you visit, they should be able to explain your test or treatment clearly and discuss any worries you have.